StephSteel/WarpPlugin/README.md

 ## Installation

 1. Download the latest version of WarpPlugin from the [releases page](https://github.com/StephSteel/WarpPlugin/releases).
-2. Place the downloaded JAR file in the `plugins` folder of your Minecraft server.
+2. Place the JAR file in the `plugins` folder of your Spigot server.
-3. Start or reload the server.
+3. Start or restart your server.

 ## Usage